Aditya-Kumar-Lab-GT/Brittle-Fracture-Mixed-Mode/README.md

-Unified FEniCS Phase-Field Fracture Framework for Brittle Materials.
-Data for the paper "A comparison of phase field models of brittle fracture incorporating strength: I—Mixed-mode loading" is available here.
+The codes, finite element meshes, and data for the paper "A comparison of phase field models of brittle fracture incorporating strength: I—Mixed-mode loading" published in Engineering Fracture Mechanics, [2025], are available in this repository.

 1. Input Parameters ( sys.argv[] ):
-All 36 command-line arguments can be supplied in either of two ways :
+All command-line arguments can be supplied in either of two ways :

 a.
-SBATCH script (recommended): Develop a unified.sbatch as your own job script
+SBATCH script (recommended): Develop a [Filename].sbatch as your own job script

 b.
-Directly in UnifiedCode.py : Hard-code default values near the top
+Directly in UnifiedCode.py : Default values near the top

 2. Mesh Requirements: (For reference use the available example files in the folder)